A new nasal spray that could alleviate Alzheimer's symptoms is being researched.

 Of course, these studies are preliminary; there is currently not an insulin nasal spray on the market.
 But the promise of the research is a bright spot of hope for Alzheimer's patients, their families, and their caregivers searching for effective treatments.
 It's also crucial to state that this insulin nasal spray is not the same as injectable insulin used for diabetes.
 It is not recommended for a patient to inhale insulin without the device needed to properly dispense the insulin, which is currently only available to researchers, and not to the general public.
 It is important to follow your doctor's advice and stick strictly to the therapies and treatment regimen he or she prescribes.

-On The Dr. Oz Show on Feb.
+On Feb.
 17, 2020, Dr. Isaacson shared some of his latest research that discovered there are certain lifestyle changes you can make right now to lower your risk of developing Alzheimer's.

 1. Switch Out Your Desk Chair for a Balance Ball